-The bowlers, led by Parvinder Awana and Piyush Chawla, outperformed the batsmen this season, although their top scorer, Mandeep Singh, did get the Emerging Player of the Year award.
+The bowlers, led by Parvinder Awana and Piyush Chawla, outperformed the batters this season, although their top scorer, Mandeep Singh, did get the Emerging Player of the Year award.
 Punjab finished sixth out of nine teams, though the teams placed fourth and fifth had only one point more.

-They were the clear leaders in the group stage, with 11 wins.
+They were clear leaders in the group stage, with 11 wins.
 Maxwell and Miller had a great season with the bat; Virender Sehwag contributed a vital century in the second qualifier, but in the final, despite a hundred from Wriddhiman Saha, Punjab went down in a thrilling last-over finish against KKR.

 Everything that could go pear-shaped did.
-Maxwell averaged 13 over 11 innings, and though Miller was their highest run getter, he was a shadow of his 2014 self.
+Maxwell averaged 13 over 11 innings, and though Miller was their highest run-getter, he was a shadow of his 2014 self.
 Only three wins in the league stage meant Punjab were consigned to the bottom of the table.

 Another dismal season.
-Their fortunes were reflected in their final league match, against Rising Pune Supergiant.
+Punjab's fortunes were reflected in their final league match, against Rising Pune Supergiant.
 Both teams were on eight points, battling to avoid a bottom finish, and Punjab seemed to have the upper hand defending 23 off the final over.
 But MS Dhoni hit a four and two sixes off the last three balls to seal victory for Pune.

-Maxwell was made captain, and Punjab enjoyed a better season than their previous two, but they were bowled out for 73, their lowest total in the IPL so far, against Rising Pune Supergiant in a game they needed to win to be in contention for a playoff spot.
+Maxwell was made captain, and Punjab enjoyed a somewhat better season than their previous two, but they were bowled out for 73, their lowest total in the IPL so far, against Rising Pune Supergiant in a game they needed to win to be in contention for a playoff spot.